takavor/N-Pendulum-Simulator/README.md

 ## Verlet Integration

-I used Verlet integration for simulating the movements.
-The velocity of the current frame is the difference of the current position of the mass and its position on the previous frame:
+Verlet integration was used for simulating the movements.
+The velocity of a mass in the current frame is the difference of the position of the mass in the current frame and its position in the previous frame:

 <img src="https://latex.codecogs.com/svg.image?{v_{current}}^{}=&space;s_{current}&space;-&space;{}s_{previous}" title="{v_{current}}^{}= s_{current} - {}s_{previous}" />

 `v` is the velocity vector of the mass, and `s` is the position vector.
-At each frame, the velocity of the mass is calculated, and the old and new positions of the mass are updated.
+At each frame, the velocities of the masses are calculated, and the old and new positions of the masses are updated.
 Other forces, such as constraints between masses, dampening, and gravity, are also accounted for in the calculation.